Honours degree: England, Wales and Northern Ireland

+France

+In France, the honours degree may correspond to the double licence diploma.
+It lasts the same length of time as the general bachelor's degree, but requires a higher level of study.
+It is generally offered in faculties with post-graduate degrees, whereas the double licence degree is mainly offered in undergraduate schools or colleges.

+However, the honours degree, with its additional year after the bachelor's degree, corresponds more closely to the maîtrise diploma, a one-year master's degree in France.
+It corresponds to the first year (M1) of the french French master's degree.

 Malta

 A number of honours degrees are offered by the University of Malta, and the Malta College of Arts, Science and Technology (MCAST), usually indicating an extra year of study with an undergraduate dissertation or a specialisation within a three-year programme.

 Netherlands

-In the Netherlands, the Honours programme is an addition of 30 ECTS to the regular Bachelor's programme, and must be completed within 2 to 3 years of undergraduate studies.
-In most universities, this programme offers an interdisciplinary approach, blending teachings from social and medical sciences, as well as knowledge from the fields of business and economics, art and law to all honours students.
-To gain access to this programme, prospective students must demonstrate outstanding academic performance, and average a GPA of minimum 7.5/10 at the end of their studies to graduate with Honours.
+In the Netherlands an honours degree can be gained by completing a bachelor's programme at a liberal arts "honours college", or by completing an "honours programme" of 30 ECTS credits in addition to a regular bachelor's programme.
+In most universities, honours programmes offer an interdisciplinary approach, blending teachings from social, natural, and medical sciences, as well as knowledge from the fields of business and economics, art and law to all honours students.
+To gain access to this programme, prospective students must demonstrate outstanding academic performance, and average a GPA of minimum 7.5/10 at the end of their studies to graduate with honours.